DLR-FT/wasm-interpreter/README.md

 - **`no_std` support**: The interpreter requires only Rust's `core` and `alloc` libraries allowing its use in various environments, such as bare-metal systems.
 - **Minimal dependencies**: The interpreter requires only two dependencies: `log`, `libm`.
 - **Compliance with specification**: The interpreter passes almost all test from the [official WebAssembly testsuite](https://github.com/WebAssembly/testsuite).
 Only SIMD instructions are missing.
+- **Host functions**: The host system can provide functions for Wasm code to call.

 _For information on other features, visit our [requirements page](https://dlr-ft.github.io/wasm-interpreter/main/requirements/html/index.html)._